Joseph Weydemeyer

-Joseph Arnold Weydemeyer (February 2, 1818 – August 26, 1866) was a military officer in the Kingdom of Prussia and the United States as well as a journalist, politician and Marxist revolutionary.
+Joseph Arnold Weydemeyer (February 2, 1818 – August 20, 1866) was a military officer in the Kingdom of Prussia and the United States as well as a journalist, politician and Marxist revolutionary.

 At first a supporter of "true socialism", Weydemeyer became in 1845–1846 a follower of Karl Marx and Friedrich Engels and a member of the League of Communists, heading its Frankfurt chapter from 1849 to 1851.
 He visited Marx in Brussels, staying there for a time to attend Marx's lectures.
 He participated in the 1848 Revolution.
 He was one of the "responsible editors" of the Neue Rheinische Zeitung from 1849 to 1850.
 He acted on Marx's behalf in the failed publication of the manuscript of The German Ideology.

 Weydemeyer worked on two socialist periodicals which were the Westphälisches Dampfboot ("Westphalian Steamboat") and the Neue Rheinische Zeitung.
 In 1851, he emigrated from Germany to the United States and worked there as a journalist.
 The Eighteenth Brumaire of Louis Napoleon, written by Marx, was published in 1852 in Die Revolution, a German-language monthly magazine in New York established by Weydemeyer.

 Weydemeyer took part in the American Civil War as a lieutenant colonel in the Union Army.

-Biography

-Early Years
+Early years

 Born in 1818, the same year as Karl Marx, Weydemeyer was the son of a Prussian civil servant residing in Münster, Westphalia.
 Sent to a gymnasium and the Berlin military Academy, he received his commission as a Leutnant in the Prussian artillery (1.
 Westfälisches Feldartillerie-Regiment Nr.
 7) in 1838.
 At the beginning of his short career, he was stationed in the Westphalian town of Minden.
 He began to read the bourgeois radical and socialist newspaper Rheinische Zeitung, the Cologne paper Marx became editor and which was suppressed by Prussian censorship in 1843.
 But it inspired many soldiers in the Rhineland and Westphalia.
 In the Minden garrison, the paper inspired revolutionaries like Fritz Anneke, August Willich, Hermann Korff, and Friedrich von Beust, all of whom, like Weydemeyer, will become prominent Forty-Eighters and after that officers of the Union army in the Civil War.

 The leftist officers in Minden formed a circle in which Weydemeyer took part.
 He also went frequently to Cologne and took part to discussions of social problems with the journalists of the Rheinische Zeitung.
 In 1844, Weydemeyer resigned from the Prussian army.
-He then became assistant editor of the Trierische Zeitung, a paper which advocated the Phalansteries of Charles Fourier and the True Socialism of Karl Gruen.
+He then became assistant editor of the Trier'sche Zeitung, a paper which advocated the Phalansteries of Charles Fourier and the True Socialism of Karl Gruen.
 In 1845, he joined the Westphaelische Dampfboot after paying a visit to Marx, exiled in Paris.
 Marx, as well as Engels, were publishing in the Dampfboot.
 The paper was edited by Heinrich Otto Lüning in Bielefeld and Paderborn.
 Lüning's sister Luise became Weydemeyer's wife in 1845.